devnull-cz/c-prog-lang/modules/function-intro.md

 stack, 64-bit x64 ABI puts first 6 arguments to registers, the rest on the stack.

-Functions can be recursive.  :eyes: [recursive-fn.c](/src/recursive-fn.c)
+Functions can be recursive. #source recursive-fn.c

 ```C
 /*